SAP/odata-vocabularies/vocabularies/DirectEdit.md

   - `Trigger` of type `Edm.String`: the trigger of side-effects determination, see `Triggers` property
   - `Data` of either the entity type of the annotated entity set or a complex type that is structure-compatible with it, i.e.
-    - all primitive properties are cast-compatible with corresponding properties of the entity type and are nullable,
+    - each primitive property that has the same name as a corresponding primitive property of the entity type of the annotated entity set is cast-compatible with the corresponding property and is nullable,
-    - all complex properties are structure-compatible with corresponding complex or navigation properties (for related entities necessary for side-effect determination)
+    - each complex property that has the same name as a corresponding complex or navigation property of the entity type of the annotated entity set is structure-compatible with the corresponding property
     - it may contain properties without a corresponding property in the entity type
     - it may omit properties of the entity type